dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 <!-- slide vertical=true -->
 ## Series
-There are exactly 6 tests at our disposal:
+There are exactly 6 major tests at our disposal:
 - **Comparison Test**
   - $a_n < b_n \and \sum b_n < \infty \implies \sum a_n < \infty$
   - $b_n < a_n \and \sum b_n = \infty \implies \sum a_n = \infty$